Honest Royal Canin Kitten Food Review

 According to Royal Canin:

-All efforts are made to source our raw materials from accredited suppliers close to our production centres, this supports the local economy, ensures freshness and reduces our carbon footprint.
+All efforts are made to source our raw materials from accredited suppliers close to our production centers, this supports the local economy, ensures freshness and reduces our carbon footprint.

 Royal Canin – Quality & Food Safety